+The anisotropy plateau of the second stage is already reached at $\tau \,Q_S\approx 10$, somewhat quicker than the parametric estimates suggest.
+Finally, because the soft sector is more isotropic than that of hard gluons, we observe that as the gluon number shifts toward lower momentum (see \Fig{fig:plotcombkzprlfig2}(b)), the anisotropy starts falling sharply in \Fig{fig:plotcombkzprlfig1}.
+This marks the onset of the third stage of bottom-up thermalization.
+Although dilute hard modes still contribute significantly to the energy density, the balance shifts toward more densely populated soft modes whose occupancy steadily increases as the system isotropizes.

-The bottom-up process ends finally when the system isotropizes.
-In practice, the third stage of bottom-up equilibration is significantly longer than the second stage, in contrast to a naive estimate pointing to only a factor of $\alpha_S^{-1/10}$ difference in time scales.
+The bottom-up process finally ends when the system isotropizes.
+In practice, the third stage of bottom-up equilibration is significantly longer than the second stage, in contrast to the $\alpha_S^{-1/10}$ difference in the parametric time scales.

-For an initial distribution with smaller initial anisotropy $\xi_0=4$, shown in \Fig{fig:plotcombkzprlfig1}, the evolution follows a qualitatively similar path.
-Although we expect all initial conditions to converge to the same thermal equilibrium point, we note that the two evolutions merge at still rather large anisotropies $\mathcal P_T/\mathcal P_L\approx 10$.
-This phenomenon, known by the name ``hydrodynamic attractor", is discussed in \Sec{sec:extrastrong} and \Sec{sec:strongcoupling}.
+For an initial distribution with different initial anisotropy values [$\xi_0=4,10$ dashed and solid lines in \Fig{fig:plotcombkzprlfig1}], the evolution follows a qualitatively similar path.
+Although we expect all initial conditions to converge at thermal equilibrium, it is remarkable that different initializations already merge at rather large values of the anisotropies $\mathcal P_T/\mathcal P_L\approx 10$, when the system is still far away from local thermal equilibrium.
+This precocious collapse to a universal curve, independent of the initial conditions, is termed a ``hydrodynamic attractor."
+This phenomenon is discussed further in Secs.~\ref{sec:extrastrong} and \ref{sec.strongattractors}.